Franc-Zar/Hyperledger-Fabric-MPC-sample/mpc/README.md

 ## About

 This sample includes smart contract and application code in Go and is thought to be a simple demo.
-This sample shows creation of an asset representing a result of Homomorphic Encryption based computation.
+This sample shows creation of an asset representing a result of Oblivious Homomorphic Encryption based computation.
 Application's main goal is presenting a decentralized solution to the problem described by [ORide](https://oride.epfl.ch/) developers, built upon Hyperledger Fabric Blockchain Infrastructure.